oshaughnessy/sierramountainll/_pages/softball.md

 [^3]: For game limits, no new inning is started after the time or inning limit
       is reached.
-Once an inning has started, it must be finished regardless of time unless the home team is head.
+Once an inning has started, it must be finished regardless of time unless the home team is ahead.